 - Do not over-bake.
 The pie should still be somewhat a little jiggly.

-- Pie should be chilled for best tasting.
+- Chill the pie for best tasting.

 - By using cream, you get a richer, silkier custard pie.
 You can also use a combo of cream and milk or milk of choice, and it will taste amazing as well.